find-xposed-magisk/airgeddon/CONTRIBUTING.md

   - *X* is a major release with a new menu (e.g. WPS menu)
   - *Y* is a minor release with a new feature for an existing menu or a new submenu for an existing feature
   - *Z* is a minor release with new bug fixes, small modifications or code improvements
-7. Update the date on `.sh` and `.db` files under shebang, if appropriate.
-8. Split your commits into parts.
+7. Split your commits into parts.
 Each part represents a unique change on files.
-9. Direct push to [Master] is not allowed.
+8. Direct push to [Master] is not allowed.
 Pull Requests to [Master] are not allowed.
 Should be done over [Dev] or any other branch.
 They require revision and approvement.
 Read the git workflow policy first.
-10. All the development and coding must be in English.
+9. All the development and coding must be in English.

 *Be sure to merge the latest from "upstream" before making a pull request!*